jasonwhite/button-deps/README.md

 In order to compile `foo.d`, we run:

-    bbdeps dmd -c foo.d
+    button-deps dmd -c foo.d

-Here, `bbdeps` will use some tricks to figure out the transitive closure of dependencies that `dmd -c foo.d` has.
-In this case, `bbdeps` will report `foo.d`, `bar.d`, and `baz.d` as dependencies.
+Here, `button-deps` will use some tricks to figure out the transitive closure of dependencies that `dmd -c foo.d` has.
+In this case, `button-deps` will report `foo.d`, `bar.d`, and `baz.d` as dependencies.

 ### General